transeptorlabs/transeptor-bundler/README.md

 - base
 - conditional
 - searcher

-## Running Bundler in base or conditional mode
-Follow the steps below to requires the Bundler to run along side a GETH client:
-1. Install dependencies `npm install`
-2. Add environment variables to `.env`-  `MNEMONIC=<your_seed_phrase>` and `BENEFICIARY=<address_to_receive_funds>`
-3. Start local GETH client `npm run geth:start` (will start at http://localhost:8545/)
-4. Deploy entry point contract and fund the bundler signer account `npm run deploy:local`
-5. Start up Bundler server `npm run start:base`
-6. Bundler will start up in `base` mode with full validation

-Use `npm run geth:stop` to stop GETH client

-**note: if GETH is terminated, the `npm run deploy:local` script will need to be run again to re-deploy entry point contract and re-fund the bundler signer account.

-## Running Bundler in searcher mode
-Follow the steps below to run Bundler server using a remote Alchemy ETH client
-1. Need to sign up for an [Alchemy account](https://auth.alchemy.com/signup)
-2. Add environment variables to `.env` - `ALCHEMY_API_KEY=<your-api-key>`, `MNEMONIC=<your_seed_phrase_for_bundler_signer_account>` and `BENEFICIARY=<address_to_receive_funds>`
-3. Start up Bundler in searcher mode `npm run start:searcher`
-4. Bundler will start up in `searcher` mode

-## Test
-`npm run test`

-## Lint
-- `npm run lint`
-- `npm run lint:fix`

-## Run Bundler as Docker image
-We will use the `docker-compose.yml` to run bundler in Docker container

-1. Build bundler image - `docker build -t bundler-typescript:v0.1.0-alpha .`
-2. Start geth - make sure geth is up and running `docker-compose up geth`
-3. Make Entrypoint is deployed and bunder signer is funded - (use `npm run deploy:local` is running on local network)
-4. start Transeptor - `docker-compose up transeptor`

 ## ERC-4337 contracts
 This Bundler uses [Infinitism](https://github.com/eth-infinitism/account-abstraction) `@account-abstraction/contracts`(version 0.6.0) entry point contract for development.
 The `npm fetch:abi` script fetches abi for the contract and saves it locally at `./abi/entrypoint.js`.